hychen84/gnuplot-in-bash/README.md

-# Screen-Graph

-A quick start for using gnuplot for in-terminal plotting
+# A quick start for using gnuplot for in-terminal plotting

 This is a bash script to use gnuplot, to output a simple graph and output to a PDF file.